• Skip to primary navigation

 a pan of Smoked Taco Pretzel Bites with wooden spoon in it

-If you’ve never used your smoker to make snack mixes you have got to try it!
+If you’ve never used your smoker to make a snack mix you have got to try it!
 It’s a really simple way to dress up a bowl of pretzels.
 Everyone will be hooked after one bite!

 • Smoked Queso is a warm and cheesy dip that tastes amazing!